Pittsburgh Bureau of Emergency Medical Services: Training Division

-Specialty Units
+Specialty units

 River Rescue

 Pittsburgh EMS contributes to the City's joint EMS and Police River Rescue unit, which is staffed by two PEMS Paramedic/Public Safety Rescue Divers, and a PBP Officer/Helmsman.
 River Rescue operates a multitude of equipment including a new river boat recently delivered (2020) from Lake Assault Boats out of Michigan, two Boston Whalers, a fan boat that allows River Rescue to operate in and above ice in the winter, and a plethora of inflatable craft, some of which are stored on the Bureau's rescue trucks.
 Out of the water the Rescue Division operates a dive rescue truck that is used to aid River Rescue with prolonged river dive operations, or transport divers from their station in PNC Park to water rescue/recovery details not accessible from the rivers.
 River Rescue responds to request for service on the three rivers with the Commonwealth of Pennsylvania Fish and Boat Commission and the United States Coast Guard.
 River Rescue as a joint DPS asset with Police and EMS allows River Rescue to provide a police presence on the water in the region, as well as to the Port of Pittsburgh, the nation's second largest inland port.
 Upon assignment to River Rescue, the paramedic divers complete an extremely rigorous initial training, as well as vast hours of refresher training throughout the year, in both the classroom and under the water.
 River Rescue also has the only ALS Licensed boats in the Commonwealth of Pennsylvania.

 US&R/DMAT

-Another asset assigned to the Rescue Division is the Bureau's trench rescue truck, which carries additional equipment for trench rescue and structural collapse to be used in addition to the equipment from the first arriving rescue truck.
+Assigned to the Rescue Division is the Bureau's trench rescue truck, which carries additional equipment for trench rescue and structural collapse to be used in addition to the equipment from the first arriving rescue truck.
 Many personnel from any division are members of the FEMA or NDMS units that are based out of the region.

 Hazmat

-Yet another joint City unit that the division participates in is the Hazmat team, of which the EMS Bureau houses the City Hazmat truck and supplies the team with all of its Paramedic/Hazardous Materials Technicians.
+A joint City unit that the division participates in is the Hazmat team, of which the EMS Bureau houses the City Hazmat truck and supplies the team with all of its Paramedic/Hazardous Materials Technicians.
 As Hazmat is a joint DPS operation, all of the Hazmat units being owned by the Office of Emergency Management, with personnel contribution from the Police and Fire Bureaus as well.

 Flood Response and Swiftwater Rescue

-Back on the water, the Rescue Division responds to all water rescue details within the city limits, when off of the three rivers, with Swift Water Rescue assets.
+On the water, the Rescue Division responds to all water rescue details within the city limits, when off of the three rivers, with Swift Water Rescue assets.
 At the request of the Director of Public Safety, all three Bureaus, EMS, Police and Fire have flood response units which are composed of Bureau personnel trained to the Pennsylvania Fish and Boat Commission Swift Water Rescue Operations level.
 Above the Operations level, the Bureau of EMS provides Swift Water Rescue units staffed with Paramedic/SWR Technicians, trained to Fish and Boat's Technician level.
 All River Rescue divers complete their Fish and Boat Commission SWR training when they attend their initial dive training.